VivienGaluchot/swimer/Readme.md

-# Round timer
+# What ?

-Simple Arduino base round timer.
+Simple Arduino base lap counter and timer.

 Count and display a number of round, and chronometer in the same time.